Frequently Asked Questions

 Who will contact me?

-All providers with claims selected to be in the PERM sample for FFY 2017 will receive a letter from the CMS Review Contractor, A+ Government Solutions.
+All providers with claims selected to be in the PERM sample for FFY 2017 will receive a letter from the CMS Review Contractor, CNI Advantage, LLC.
 This letter will have the CMS logo across the top.
 Please do not ignore this letter.

 For more information: